 - More motivating as you are part of something bigger.
 (Thousands coming together and solving the world’s problems)

 - Learning material and mentoring features helps you become a better problem solver.

 - A network of problem solvers that can assist and give feedback.

-- Built in policies, checklists and workflows helps you to think objectively, to avoid
+- Built in policies, checklists and workflows helps you to think objectively, to avoid bias and unsound judgement.

 - Koios has status overview dashboards, task lists etc. to help users get up to date quickly and to avoid users being overwhelmed.

 Benefits for experienced problem solvers, researchers and analysts